Konex/asp.net-mvc/unit of work & repository/UNIT OF WORK AND REPOSITORY.md

         _context = context;
     }

-Repositories are stored in a hash table. we first check if the repository is in the hash table, if not we create an instance using reflection, and store this instance in the hash table by using its type name as key.
+Repositories are stored in a hash table.
+We first check if the repository is in the hash table, if not, we create an instance using reflection, and store this instance in the hash table by using its type name as key.

     public IRepository<T> Repository<T>() where T : class